BrettMayson/HEMTT/book/hooks.md

 This is useful for modifying files with find-and-replace, or adding files to the build output, without the need for cleaning up after the build.

-When using the virtual files system, an additional `HEMTT_VFS` constant is availabe.
+When using the virtual files system, an additional `HEMTT_VFS` constant is available.
 It is used as the root path.

 **.hemtt/hooks/pre_build/set_version.rhai**